 : a person or organization that automatically approves everything that someone does or decides

-Seen & Heard
+Seen and Heard

-What made you want to look up rubber stamp?
+What made you want to look up rubber-stamp?
 Please tell us where you read or heard it (including the quote, if possible).